 Scholarships will be awarded to eligible students who begin their undergraduate degree in the 2017-2018 academic session and who are in receipt of a Young Students' Bursary (YSB) or an Independent Students' Bursary (ISB) from the Student Awards Agency Scotland (SAAS).

-To complement your bursary you will also be invited to attend some exciting new sessions to help you make the most of your time at University and set you on the path to career success.
+To complement your award you will also be invited to attend some exciting new sessions to help you make the most of your time at University and set you on the path to career success.
 These will include:

 Our sessions will be co-run with current students, so you can hear first-hand about the university experience, and employers, to help you learn more about how to have a positive and effective time at university.

 There is no application form for the Scotland Scholarship.
 The University will use the level of government bursary provided through the Young Students' Bursary or an Independent Students' Bursary when assessing your award entitlement.

 To be automatically assessed for a Scotland Scholarship in 2017-2018 you must apply to be financially assessed by SAAS and be awarded a YSB or ISB before 31 March 2018.
 Students who are not awarded a YSB or ISB by 31 March will not receive a Scotland Scholarship in that academic session.

 You are guaranteed to receive an award for every year of your degree programme that you receive a YSB or ISB.

 *Prior to the 2017-2018 academic session this award was known as the Scotland Accommodation Bursary.

 How do I know if I am eligible to receive a Scotland Scholarship?